 An American peer and friend of mine by the name of Chris Huntley forwarded me a link to a new life insurance calculator he’s developed for his website.
 The intention of the calculator is to tell if your life insurance quotes are a ‘good deal’ or a good investment.

 The calculator is nifty.
-It doesn’t provide any new information – I’ve run similiar calculations throughout the years.
-However it is new in the sense that for the first time it compiles a number of different approaches into one place, and puts it all online.
+It doesn’t provide any new information – I’ve run similar calculations throughout the years.
+However, it is new in the sense that for the first time it compiles a number of different approaches into one place, and puts it all online.

 How the calculator works:

 You enter your age and a premium for the quote you’ve received.
 The calculator then looks up your expected age using U.S. actuarial mortality tables.
 Then it figures out what rate of return you’d have to receive (after tax) in order to have accumulated the death benefit at your average life expectancy.

 I tried the defaults.
 Male, age 50 with a premium for $500000 of coverage of $3050.
 The average life expectancy of that person is age 79.
 In order to accumulate the $500000 at age 79 by saving, you’d have to earn an interest rate of over 10%!
 What’s worse, is that that interest rate would have to be both guaranteed and after-tax to be comparable (since the death benefit is after tax and guaranteed).

 That’s pretty cool.
 But is it useful?
 Well, yes and no. It’s not useful in terms of calculations – you don’t need to actually use the numbers it produces.
 It is, however, very useful in making a simple point that many consumers fail to understand – life insurance as a death benefit is a ‘good deal’.
 You probably can’t save as well as the insurance company can.
 And that’s one of the things that makes life insurance a really good deal.